Gaganrobin8831/stripeSubscription02/README.md

 ## Overview
 The StripeSubscriptionService is an API for managing Stripe subscriptions.
 It provides endpoints for user registration, login, subscription creation, user detail retrieval, and managing subscriptions via the Stripe customer portal.
 This service uses Bearer token authentication for secure access to certain endpoints.
+And also One Time payment with Stripe

 Base URL
 The base URL for the API is:   http://localhost:2132/